If you’re reading this article, it’s a safe bet that you’ve decided to start an LLC in Florida.

 You can also submit your Articles application online along with the filing fee here.

-The Division of Corporations will reach out to you via mail or email to let you know when they’ve completed the registration filing process.
-Filing can take between 5-20 days.
-If you’d like to get through the registration filing process a bit faster, some LLC formation services offer expedited filing which can get results in about 72 hours.
+The Division of Corporations will reach out to you via mail or email to let you know when they’ve completed the registration filing process, which can take 5–20 days.
+If you’d like to complete the registration filing process a bit faster, some LLC formation services offer expedited filing, with results in about 72 hours.

 Other LLC Activities